opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

    :width: 90%
    :alt: Using a FIND command.

-Referring Kestrel Variables in GET
+Referring to Kestrel Variables in GET
 ----------------------------------

 Another common way to link entities in hunt flows is to write a new ``GET``